Hallucination Detection in Foundation Models for Decision-Making: A Flexible Definition and Review of the State of the Art: Detection and Mitigation Strategies

 \item While the previous hallucination mitigation works presented using conformal prediction are solely applied to QA settings,~\citet{ren2023robots} are the first to apply conformal prediction of foundation models to robotic tasks.
 The authors are motivated by a desire for language-conditioned robots to understand when they are uncertain about the next action to take, such that they can ask for help in those cases (while minimizing frequency of clarifications).
 Because LLM generations with different length sequences inherently produce different complete sentence probabilities, the authors propose framing the control task as a multiple-choice problem, like~\citet{kumar2023conformal}.
 Their approach, KnowNo, prompts an LLM to generate a possible set of next actions to take in multiple choice form.
 They first collect and hand-label a calibration dataset of pairs of held-out instructions and the probability of the model choosing the best action to take next.
 At test-time, the model outputs a set of actions to take and KnowNo eliminates actions with token probabilities less than a calibrated certainty from a user.
-If there are still multiple actions left in the prediction set after eliminating uncertain actions, the model queries a human for help choosing the next action. \citet{ren2023robots} show that KnowNo deviates from the user-defined error rate least often compared to methods that do not use conformal prediction and has the highest success-to-clarification ratio.
+If there are still multiple actions left in the prediction set after eliminating uncertain actions, the model queries a human for help choosing the next action. \citeauthor{ren2023robots} show that KnowNo deviates from the user-defined error rate least often compared to methods that do not use conformal prediction and has the highest success-to-clarification ratio.
+Additionally, the authors deploy KnowNo to a real UR5 robot arm, where it is tasked with sorting foods on a table by order of user preference, and disposing of undesired objects conditioned on ambiguous instructions.
 However, several assumptions had to be made to produce the demonstrated results, including having access to next token probabilities, having resources to collect a large calibration dataset, presuming people will faithfully provide help when asked for it, and using ground-truth vision to fully ground the environmental objects with the text input to the model.